 William Kent Krueger Books in Order

-Below is the complete list of William Kent Krueger books in publication order.
+Below is the complete list of William Kent Krueger books in order.
 For this series, the chronological reading order is the same as the order of publication.

-Cork O’Connor Books in Order
+Publication Order of Cork O’Connor Books

 1. Iron Lake (1998)